vda-lab/vda-lab.github.io/_posts/2021-03-03-hands-on-data-visualization-using-svelte.md

 We can also develop svelte applications (i.c. visualisations) locally, on our own machine.
 See the [Getting Started for new developers](https://svelte.dev/blog/svelte-for-new-developers) page on how to get set up.

 Although it is out of scope for this tutorial, it comes down to running `npx degit sveltejs/template my-new-project`, and running `npm install` in the new `my-new-project` folder.
+See [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for instructions on how to install `npm` itself.
 When that's finished you can run `npm run dev` which will make the application available on http://localhost:5000 and automatically reload that page when you make changes to any of the files.

 ## Loading data
 Data visualisation relies on data.
 We can load data in several ways in javascript.